Try it at home: brew your own beer

 The basics of homebrewing

-To brew your own beer at home the first thing you’ll need is a kit that comes with the right mix of ingredients like hops, malt extract and priming sugar – you can purchase these online from retailers like Lakeland and Tesco, or if you prefer, look for a local brewer or winemaker who sells similar kits and can offer their advice.
+To brew your own beer at home the first thing you’ll need is a kit that comes with the right mix of ingredients like hops, malt extract and priming sugar – you can purchase these online from retailers like Lakeland and Love Brewing, or if you prefer, look for a local brewer or winemaker who sells similar kits and can offer their advice.
 You’ll need:

 - A 40 pint (23 litres) pressure barrel